ROBelgium/MSNoise/doc/installation.rst

 .. image:: .static/workbench_7.png

-When done, the database we created is present in the left sidebar:
+When done, the database we can be seen in the left sidebar:

 .. image:: .static/workbench_8.png